GLOBAL MARKETS-Dollar rallies on U.S. data, stocks trade flat

 NEW YORK, Nov 14 (Reuters) - The dollar rallied on Friday, helped by unexpectedly strong U.S. retail sales data, but global equity markets traded flat after a hefty run-up over the past three weeks put a damper on big gains in the near term.

 U.S. retail sales rose 0.5 percent in October after stripping out volatile gasoline and food services.
-The dollar index touched its highest since June 2010 at 88.267, but later pared gains to be down 0.15 percent at 87.540.
+The dollar index touched its highest level since June 2010 at 88.267, but later pared gains and fell fall 0.17 percent to 87.528.

-MSCI’s all-country world index edged up 0.13 percent, while Wall Street closed mixed near flat.
+MSCI’s all-country world index edged higher, up 0.07 percent, but Wall Street was mixed and mostly flat.

-European shares fell, according to one measure, as mixed euro zone growth data showed the French and German economies growing marginally but others like Italy still firmly in recession.
+European shares fell, according to one measure, as mixed euro zone growth data showed France and Germany growing marginally but others like Italy still firmly in recession.

 The pan-European FTSEurofirst 300 index closed down 0.1 percent at 1,345.20.